Mnsk44/image-recommendations/ImageRecs/readme.txt

-to run the app (+ use dev environment), use these commands:
+to run the app (+ use dev environment), use these commands from this folder:

 (windows cmd)
 set FLASK_APP=ImageRecs